seanh/markdown-preview/README.markdown

 `%m` in the template will will be replaced with markdown's output.

-The markdown and web browser commands, the directory used for the output files, and the HTML template that the HTML-snippet from markdown is wrapped in can be configured by editing the constants at the top of the python file.
+The markdown and web browser commands, the directory used for the output files, and the HTML template can be configured by editing the constants at the top of the python file.

 Dependencies: